altafinance/ushark/README.md

 Ushark currently supports:

 - linux x64 - built for Ubuntu 22.04
-- darwin-arm64 - built for macOS 12
+- darwin arm64 - built for macOS 12
-- darwin-x64-napi - built for macOS 13
+- darwin x64 - built for macOS 13

 The ushark module can be installed as a normal node module. `node-pre-gyp-github` installs the pre-built binaries for the specific OS and architecture.
 To build and run on unsupported platforms, see "Building the Wireshark libs" and "Building the binary module" below.